wmandai/workice-docs/docs/source/system_settings.rst

  - **Allowed files**: Comma separated list of allowed files e.g png,pdf,docx etc
  - **Privacy Policy URL**: A link to your privacy policy
  - **Slack webhook URL**: Your company slack webhook url to receive notifications
+ - **Wablas Token**: API Key obtained from Wablas
+ - **WhatsApp Number**: Default WhatsApp number
+ - **WhatsApp Subscribe Text**: Text that users need to send to your whatsapp to subscribe.
+Default is SUB
  - **Open Exchange API Key**: If left blank, the system will use our rates server to fetch currency rates.
  - **Google Calendar API Key**: Your `Google Calendar <https://console.developers.google.com/>`__ API Key
  - **Google Calendar ID**: Your Google Calendar ID.
 It will look something like “abcd1234@group.calendar.google.com”.